THE LUNAR METEORITES

 For their part, the Basalts are rocks of volcanic origin, formed from lava flows and have revealed that their magmatic sources are different, thus producing basalts rich in titanium, and poor in titanium.
 This particularity also influences the size of the grain.
 Basalt or lunar grabro type meteorites are very rare materials, and really coveted by collectors.

-The search for lunar meteorites in deserts is a real adventure, especially since they are full of stones that may perfectly look like moon rocks, and they are not.
+The search for lunar meteorites in desert is a true adventure, especially since it is full of stones that may perfectly look like moon rocks, and they are not.
 In this task of identifying lunar meteorites, the finders always have the support of laboratories and professionals who will shed the necessary light to identify them and certify the authentic ones.

 HOW DID LUNAR METEORITES GET TO EARTH?